-How will the Levy Work?
+How Does the Levy Work?

-The Apprenticeship Levy is a charge being introduced by government to help fund their plans to deliver a step change in apprenticeship numbers and their quality.
+The Apprenticeship Levy is a charge introduced by government to help fund their plans to deliver a step change in apprenticeship numbers and their quality.
 The levy is designed to put apprenticeship funding in the hands of employers and encourage them to invest in and create apprenticeships.

-The levy will come into force from April 2017.
+The levy came into force April 2017.

 What can the Levy be Spent on?